SpencerYoung66/stat386-projects/_posts/2022-10-21-APIs-Requests-BeautifulSoup-A-Game-Of_Scrapping.md

 # The Game Ends

-Finally, after all of the different scrapping techniques employed, I have my dataset.
-While I did not realize when starting, this project would be important to help preserve some of the information about these games that has now been lost.
+Finally, after all of the different scraping techniques employed, I have my dataset.
+While I did not realize this when starting, this project would be important to help preserve some of the information about these games that has now been lost.
 In a future blog post I will be analyzing this data to see how Unity vs. Unreal compare.
 If you are interested in seeing the code used for this post, or the data created, check out my GitHub repository [here](https://github.com/SpencerYoung66/UnityUnrealSteamData).

 #### Title Photo